Understanding Kalman Filters, Part 1: Why Use Kalman Filters?

 The second example demonstrates another common use of Kalman filters, in which you can optimally estimate the state of a system (e.g., the position of a car) by fusing measurements from multiple sources (e.g., an inertial measurement unit (IMU), an odometer, and a GPS receiver) in the presence of noisy measurements.

 A Kalman filter is an optimal estimation algorithm.
 Today we'll discuss two examples that demonstrate common uses of Kalman filters.
-In the first example, we'll see how a Kalman filter can be used to estimate a system state when it cannot be measured directly.
+In the first example, we'll see how a Kalman filter can be used to estimate a system's state when it's cannot be measured directly.

 To illustrate this, let's go to Mars before anyone else does.
 If your spacecraft's engine can burn fuel at a high enough temperature, it can create thrust that will let you fly to Mars.
-By the way, according to NASA, liquid hydrogen is a light and powerful rocket propellant that burns with extreme intensity at 5500 degrees Fahrenheit.
-But be careful, because a too high temperature can put the mechanical components of the engine at risk.
-And this can lead to the failure of some of the mechanical parts.
-If that happens, you might be stuck in your small spacecraft where you’ve got to eat from tubes.
+By the way, according to NASA, liquid hydrogen is a light and powerful rocket propellant that burns with extreme intensity at 5,500 degrees Fahrenheit.

 Instead, it needs to be placed on a cooler surface close to the chamber.
-The problem you’re facing here is that you want to measure internal temperature of the chamber but you can't.
-Instead, you have to measure external temperature.
+The problem you are facing here is that you want to measure internal temperature of the chamber, but you can't.
+Instead you have to measure external temperature.
 In this situation, you can use a Kalman filter to find the best estimate of the internal temperature from an indirect measurement.
-This way, you're extracting information about what you can't measure from what you can.
+This way you're extracting information about what you can't measure from what you can.

-Now that you know the solution to your problem, you can continue your journey to Mars.
+Now that you know the solution to a problem, you can continue your journey to Mars.
 But are you scared of traveling in space?
 Let me tell you this: On Mars, you're going to weigh 62% less than what you weigh on Earth.
 Still not convinced?
-Ok, then let's go back and take a look at another scenario that takes place on Earth.
+Okay, then let's go back and take a look at another scenario that takes place on Earth.